 In order to be fully compliant with all four key areas of an effective dispute resolution mechanism under the Action 14 Minimum Standard, the Isle of Man needs to update a certain number of its tax treaties.
-In this respect, the Isle of Man signed the Multilateral Instrument, through which a number of its tax treaties will potentially be modified to fulfil the requirements under the Action 14 Minimum Standard.
+In this respect, the Isle of Man signed and ratified the Multilateral Instrument.
+Through this instrument some of its tax treaties have been modified to fulfil the requirements under the Action 14 Minimum Standard.
 Where treaties will not be modified, upon entry into force of this Multilateral Instrument for the treaties concerned, the Isle of Man reported that it intends to update all of its tax treaties via bilateral negotiations to be compliant with the requirements under the Action 14 Minimum Standard.
-To that end, it reached out to all of the relevant treaty partners.
-With some of these treaty partners it is in negotiations or it has already finalised such negotiations.
+For the four tax treaties that need a bilateral modification in order to be in line with such requirements, the Isle of Man reported that for one, negotiations were finalised, while negotiations are pending for another treaty.
+For the remaining two tax treaties, the Isle of Man is awaiting a response from the treaty partners to its request for the initiation of bilateral negotiations.